qlack/QLACK-Base-Application/README.md

 Create new feature is used for creating a new user.
 Validation is provided using spring validation and the validation errors are shown using: @qlack/form-validation.

+## Single file upload

+A tool for uploading images.